vigingeorge/Exercise/README.md

 - **Consumer API**: This program provides a FastAPI-based API that consumes events from a Kafka topic.

-## Task 2: Azure Redis Cache Terraform Module
+## Exercise 2: Azure Redis Cache Terraform Module

 In this task, you'll find a Terraform module that simplifies the provisioning of an Azure Redis Cache service with support for private endpoints.